soumyarajde/HabitTracker/README.md

-# Habittracker App
+# Habit Tracker App

 A python app to work create and manage habits.
 It creates daily and weekly habit objects and manages it.
-Managing include check-off,deactivation,activation and deletion.It also allows to analyze the habits.
+Managing include check-off, deactivation, activation and deletion.It also allows to analyze the habits.

 ## Table of Contents